envoyproxy/nighthawk/docs/root/overview.md

 The **Process** instance creates multiple [Client workers](https://github.com/envoyproxy/nighthawk/blob/main/source/client/client_worker_impl.h) that get access to the Envoy upstream cluster manager and drive the execution.
-See the next section for a detail view into the worker architecture.
+See the [next section](#client-worker-architecture) for a detail view into the worker architecture.

-Once the execution finishes, the [Output Collector](https://github.com/envoyproxy/nighthawk/blob/main/source/client/output_collector_impl.h) provides results collected from individual **Client workers** to the [Output formatter](https://github.com/envoyproxy/nighthawk/blob/main/source/client/output_formatter_impl.h) which will represents the results in a format selected by the user.
+Once the execution finishes, the [Output Collector](https://github.com/envoyproxy/nighthawk/blob/main/source/client/output_collector_impl.h) provides results collected from individual **Client workers** to the [Output formatter](https://github.com/envoyproxy/nighthawk/blob/main/source/client/output_formatter_impl.h) which represents the results in the format selected by the user.

 ### Client worker architecture